micmejia/bible-dump/NKJV/Genesis/Gen 50.md

 And Joseph commanded his servants the physicians to embalm his father.
 So the physicians embalmed Israel.

 ###### 3
-Forty days were required for him, for such are the days required for those who are embalmed; and the Egyptians mourned[^a] for him seventy days.
+Forty days were required for him, for such are the days required for those who are embalmed; and the Egyptians mourned for him seventy days.

 ###### 4
 Now when the days of his mourning were past, Joseph spoke to the household of Pharaoh, saying, "If now I have found favor in your eyes, please speak in the hearing of Pharaoh, saying,